 Be ready and present before the meeting begins, whether that means logging in to the Zoom space or arriving at the meeting room early.
 If you are recording the meeting, make sure you’ve tested the appropriate technology to make sure everything is working correctly.

 There’s no right or wrong approach on how to take minutes at a meeting.
 The better informed you are on the meeting’s action items, tasks delegated to employees, and overall goals, the more effective your minutes will be.

 Meeting minutes are an invaluable resource for companies, departments, and individual employees because they add another level of organization and accountability to everyone involved.
 Minutes also provide employees with something to refer to in case any employees miss a meeting or need clarification.

-For more tips on how to elevate your meeting minutes and make them an effective resource for employees, check out this page or read more here.
+For more tips on how to elevate your meeting minutes and make them an effective resource for employees, check out this resource from ASAP and read more here on how to keep up with recording standards.
 We offer tips on how to encourage collaboration in meetings, produce more efficient minutes, list actionable items, and more.